fbpx

 What is Agile Methodology?

-The Agile model believes every project needs to be handled differently and existing methods must be tailored to suit the requirements properly.
+The Agile workflow model believes every project needs to be handled differently and existing methods must be tailored to suit the requirements properly.
 A release is divided into time boxes to deliver specific features.

 An iterative approach is taken, and the working code is delivered after each iteration.
 Each build is incremental in terms of features; the final build holds all the features required by the customer.